Skip to content

 Friends’ Gift Shop

-Our winter shop is open Tuesdays and Thursdays, located adjacent to the cafeteria in the State House.
-The shop will offers ties, scarves, lapel pins, flags and gift items.
+Located adjacent to the cafeteria in the State House.
+The shop offers ties, scarves, lapel pins, flags and gift items.
 All proceeds benefit the Friends of the Vermont State House.
-Note: the shop will be closed for the month of March.

 The State Curator's office and Friends of the Vermont State House began restoring the State House to its nineteenth century style in the 1980s.
 It has been constantly evolving and contains many treasures.
 The State House is open to all and we encourage you to take a guided tour to see and hear about the important artifacts that make up Vermont's history as a state.